Skip to main content

 Regenerate columns

 You can regenerate columns after your data source changes by selecting Regenerate Columns in the Inspector.
-This adds any missing columns to your table, removes the primary key, and resets the width of your columns.
+This functionality parses a random sample of entries in your data and adds any missing columns to your table, removes the primary key, and resets the width of your columns.
 It does not remove custom columns or override other modifications to existing columns.
+If your entries have varied properties, the random sample of entries might not detect every column in your data.
+To avoid this issue, you can manually add your columns or transform your data into a consistent shape before passing it to the table.

 Editable table columns